 Why Remembrance Books?

 There are some, in grief, who immediately throw themselves into pictures and memories.
 I am not that type of person.
 It has been 15 months since my sister died, but I still choose not to look at pictures of her.
-The heartache is too much.
+The heartache is too great.
 It will not always be this way, but this is how I feel now.
 Despite where I am in my own process, I wanted my nephew to be able to access pictures of his mom whenever he wanted the comfort of her image and to be able to use the photos to maintain or build memories based on our stories about her.
 I searched for ways to give my nephew pictures of my sister that were presented in a child-friendly format.
-I came across Pinhole Press’ Board Books - colorful, sturdy, totally toddler-friendly, and with options for personalization.
+I came across Pinhole Press’ Board Books - colorful, sturdy, totally toddler-friendly, and the ability to totally customize the text.
 This turned out to be a great solution.

 With this in mind, I recently took on the project of making three photo books for Corinne.
 Each one dedicated to one of our beloved family members.
 This was an emotionally difficult project, but now that it is complete, I am so thankful that we have these images in our hands and are more regularly talking to her about her aunt and grandparents.